Pastebot Supercharges Your macOS Clipboard

 Pastebot offers a number of other customization options, including synchronizing your clipboard history across devices using iCloud (Pastebot works with macOS’s Universal Clipboard, if your Mac supports that feature), limiting the size of items stored in the clipboard, and customizing the keyboard shortcuts you use to retrieve your clips.

 By default, Pastebot ignores any sensitive data you copy from apps such as 1Password or Keychain Access.
-According the Pastebot’s documentation, this is true of any application that marks its data as “transient.”
-If you want Pastebot to ignore other apps, or you’re uncertain if Pastebot might be copying sensitive data, you can create a blacklist by adding an app the Pastebot’s Blacklist preference.
+According to Pastebot’s documentation, this is true of any application that marks its data as “transient.”
+If you want Pastebot to ignore other apps, or you’re uncertain if Pastebot might be copying sensitive data, you can create a blacklist by adding an app to Pastebot’s Blacklist preference.
 Any apps you add to the blacklist won’t add your copied or cut data to Pastebot.

 By default, you either press Command-Shift-V or click the Pastebot menu bar icon to access Pastebot’s Clipboard window, which is the tool you’ll use most commonly.
-You can of course click any item in the list to paste it, but you can instead paste the first ten items by typing the associated number (typing 0 pastes the tenth item).
+You can, of course, click any item in the list to paste it, but you can instead paste the first ten items by typing the associated number (typing 0 pastes the tenth item).

 The Clipboard window also offers a few additional options for working with your copied information.
 Hover the pointer over an item in the list, and you’ll see a funnel icon and a share button.
 Click the funnel to access Pastebot’s filters, which perform a predefined task on the contents of your clipboard.
 So, for example, if you copy a list of items, you can use a filter to turn those items into an HTML list.
 Pastebot ships with several filters and you can easily create more of your own, which you can share with other Pastebot users.